 When I create a web application I consider the best way to manage the deployment and ongoing maintenance.
 The diverse range of automation tools based on Ruby – Puppet and Chef for example – is another reason for preferring Ruby on the web.

-It’s important to consider the platform the application is being deployed to, and I’ve used Fedora, CentOS, Debian and now Ubuntu, but Linux is my platform of choice.
+It’s important to consider the platform the application is being deployed to, and I’ve used Fedora, CentOS, Debian and now Ubuntu, but you can probably see the trend: Linux is my platform of choice.